gerard-morera/CP/README.md

 ## Experience

 #### Alter Orbis (2005 - 2015).
-Non profit organitzation.
+Non profit organization.
   Volunteer teacher - various subjects including Spanish, Catalan and reading the alphabet.
   Advocate for people in economic difficulty to obtain accommodation and social support services.

   What I learnt:

    - To understand people suffering.

 #### Private Physics and Math Teacher, Spain (2008 - 2014).

    What I learnt:

-   - Hability to break down and explaining complex problems.
+   - Ability to break down and explaining complex problems.

 #### L'Hostal, Spain (2014).
 Waiter.

   What I learnt:

-   - Work in a high pressure envioroment.
+   - Work in a high-pressure environment.

 #### Ziggy Constructions, England (2013).
 Builder.

   What I learnt:

    - Building skills.

    - Ability to translate 2D drawings into 3D visuals.

 #### Eau Vivante, France (2013).
 Wood craftman, permaculture.